PombertLab/A2GB/README.md

 ##### Function prediction
 In this step, individual protein sequences will be characterized using [InterProScan 5](https://github.com/ebi-pf-team/interproscan) searches, [BLASTP](https://ftp.ncbi.nlm.nih.gov/blast/executables/blast+/LATEST/)/[DIAMOND](https://github.com/bbuchfink/diamond) searches against [UnitProt](https://www.uniprot.org/)'s SwissProt/TrEMBL databases, and [BLASTP](https://ftp.ncbi.nlm.nih.gov/blast/executables/blast+/LATEST/)/[DIAMOND](https://github.com/bbuchfink/diamond) searches against reference genome(s), if available.
 These annotators will help assign putative functions to predicted proteins.

+###### Predicting functions with InterProScan 5
+[InterPro](https://www.ebi.ac.uk/interpro/) is a free, widely used database which functionally characterizes unknown protein sequences by classifying them into families and predicts the presence of domains, repeats, and various functional sites.
+Unknown sequences are queried against predictive models built from identified domains and families.
+These models, or diagnostic signatures, are provided by InterPro’s diverse set of member databases.
+The result of pooling distinct signatures from member databases into a single searchable database makes InterPro a robust tool for protein functional prediction.

+...